deysarkarswarup/Artisan-Profiling-App/README.md

 # Artisan-Profiling-App
-A project in collaboration with Heritage Institute of Technology and IIM Kolkata
+A project in collaboration with Heritage Institute of Technology Kolkata and IIM Kolkata